Hkarlis18/Bellabeat_Google_Analytics_Capstone/README.md

 ## Analyze

 The data was slipped into three areas of interest for a better analysis.
-Those areas included physical activity results, heart rate activity analysis, and the sleeping habits and METs analysis.
+Those areas included physical activity results, heart rate activity analysis, sleeping habits, and METs analysis.
 By analyzing these three areas of interest we can get an in-depth insight into how users are using their smart devices and what are their physical habits on a daily basis.